noplacenoaddress/RNMnetwork/RNMnetwork/ES/gangstalking/tortures_humiliations.md

 - 29/5/2022 09:55 wake up as usual with electroshock torture, now Francesca as I start to work high up level of electroshock above my stomach, my penis, my brain, my eyes.
 I couldn't read with clarity or work.
 I'm so tired to be abused and tortured.

 - 30/5/2022 07:00 wake up in the morning with electroshock torture, sexual threats, electroshock apply into my stomach, eyes, brain, foot, toungh, hands.
 Stop this crew of terrorism.
-Stop marquees Francesca.
+Stop marquees **Francesca**.

-- 30/5/2022 14:35 Francesca follow to sexual harass me she masturbate myself using electromagnetic weapons.
+- 30/5/2022 14:35 **Francesca** follow to sexual harass me she masturbate myself using electromagnetic weapons.
 She simply doesn't stop, I'm working while she is torturing me.

 - 31/5/2022 00:10 It's totally human IMPOSSIBLE that marquees Francesca follow TO TORTURE me every minute, every day, every night!
 It's a MONSTER.
 She is the chief of the human trade network transmitted above citizens in the Mediterranean area.
 STOP THIS MONSTER.

+- 31/5/2022 06:40 wake up with electroshock torture.
+This night heavy dream injection with a sort of sexual humiliation, **Francesca** alter my REM phase with a porn movie when the girl touch my penis the sensation in my brain was to cum.
+Next I wake up, she is ALWAYS up.
+She doesn't sleep.
+She is a MONSTER.

+- 31/5/2022 22:53 as usual, as from 27 of November 2017, Francesca, a marquees, doesn't stop a single minute of the day and night to torture.
+This woman is a monster, a terrorist, someone to jail for life.
+Help me.

+- 2/6/2022 03:30 dream injections with erotic stuff, then wake up with electroshock torture.
+Then **Francesca** and **Aurora** use the voice of my mother and speak about masturbation.

+- 4/6/2022 19:05 **Francesca** in her apotheosis of being an idiot sing in my neural instance of torture that she is the only Mafia in the Mediterranean area.
+Dear idiot owning a rack in the Collserola tower where you torture people of left political vision and systematically destroy life of victims doesn't mean to be mafia.
+Mean to be a terrorist.

+- 6/6/2022 **Francesca** without any problems: "this is the new method of slavery".
+Yes Francesca but you're a marquees you cannot be the queen of human trade my dear and be the chief of all the Italian's mafias that rent service from you.
+Bitch

+- 6/6/2022 **Francesca** always in full delirium: "you've got to understand that you're victim of Mafia and you cannot go out". **Francesca** Europe is ours, citizens that work

+- 6/6/2022 16:40 I'm very tired that because today is a Cristian holiday connected to Jesus Christ **Francesca** follow with her gang of stalkers, and engineer of human trade, to heavy torture me.
+I cannot work clearly.